garrettgman/garrettgman.github.io/draft.md

 * A _value_ is the apparent state of a variable when you measure it.
 The value of a variable may change from measurement to measurement.

-* An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.
+* An _observation_ is a set of values that are measured on multiple variables under similar (ideally identical) conditions.

     You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.